Canada Border Services Agency: Advance Commercial Information

-Advance Commercial Information (ACI) is a major ongoing project of the CBSA that requires waterborne and airborne cargo entering Canada to be registered with the Agency.
+Advance Commercial Information (ACI) is a major ongoing project of the CBSA that requires airborne as well as waterborne cargo entering Canada to be registered with the Agency.
 Assisting officials at seaports and airports in their inspections, the program allows for the tracking of suspicious materials.
-These phases of the project were implemented in 2005, with a similar highway and rail cargo program to follow in the near future.
+These phases of the project were implemented in 2005, with a similar highway and rail cargo program to follow shortly.

-By comparison, ACI is similar to the United States-based Automated Manifest System (AMS).
-The project's aim is to improve border security and efficiency, and once completely implemented, ACI will require that all commercial cargo entering Canada be electronically registered with the CBSA.
+By comparison, ACI is similar to the United States–based Automated Manifest System.
+The project aims to improve border security and efficiency, and once completely implemented, ACI will require that all commercial cargo entering Canada be electronically registered with the CBSA.

 History

 In 2000, then-Minister of National Revenue Martin Cauchon introduced the objectives that would lead to ACI as part of the Customs Action Plan.
 After the September 11 attacks against the United States, the security benefits associated with the project took on a new importance.
-In the Canada-US Smart Border Declaration created in December of that year, then-Foreign Affairs Minister John Manley and U.S. Secretary of Homeland Security Tom Ridge called for "a system to collaborate in identifying high risk goods while expediting the flow of low risk goods."
+In the Canada-US Smart Border Declaration created in December of that year, then-Foreign Affairs Minister John Manley and U.S. Secretary of Homeland Security Tom Ridge called for "a system to collaborate in identifying high-risk goods while expediting the flow of low-risk goods."

 The idea for ACI was based on the American Container Security Initiative (CSI) that created preclearance rules.
-With the CSI effectively posting custom officers in foreign ports around the world, Canada was under significant pressure to introduce a similar plan or face the reality that CBP officers would be placed in Canadian ports.
+With the CSI effectively posting customs officers in foreign ports around the world, Canada was under significant pressure to introduce a similar plan or face the reality that CBP officers would be placed in Canadian ports.
 As this would be a very visible loss of Canadian sovereignty, the CBSA quickly came up with the ACI plan.

-Implementation and enforcement
+Enforcement and implementation

-Phase 1 of ACI came into effect 19 April 2004.
-Data on shipborne cargo must be transmitted to CBSA no later than 24 hours prior to the loading of the cargo.
+Phase 1 of ACI came into effect on 19 April 2004.
+Data on shipborne cargo must be transmitted to CBSA no later than 24 hours before the loading of the cargo.
 The data is available to Customs officials at each of Canada's major ports, and any anomalies can be investigated by mobile teams with secure, wireless access to the database.
 Sensors have also been installed to detect unusual radiation levels in cargo.

 Phase 2 saw these measures extended to air cargo, and ACI systems were installed in airports across Canada.
 This phase went into effect in July 2006.
 ACI Phase 2 also expanded marine requirements to include shipments loaded in the United States.

 Phase 3 implemented eManifest, which requires the electronic transmission of advance cargo and conveyance information from carriers for all highway and rail shipments.
-In addition, the electronic transmission of advance secondary data became required from freight forwarders and the advance importer data became a requirement from importers or their brokers.
+In addition, the electronic transmission of advanced secondary data became required from freight forwarders, and the advanced importer data became a requirement from importers or their brokers.